Photovoltaics: Effects from first generation PV

-Impacts from second generation PV
+Impact from second generation PV

 Cadmium telluride (CdTe) is one of the fastest-growing thin film based solar cells which are collectively known as second-generation devices.
 This new thin-film device also shares similar performance restrictions (Shockley-Queisser efficiency limit) as conventional Si devices but promises to lower the cost of each device by both reducing material and energy consumption during manufacturing.
 The global market share of CdTe was 4.7% in 2008.
 This technology's highest power conversion efficiency is 21%.
 The cell structure includes glass substrate (around 2 mm), transparent conductor layer, CdS buffer layer (50–150 nm), CdTe absorber and a metal contact layer.

 CdTe PV systems require less energy input in their production than other commercial PV systems per unit electricity production.
 The average CO2-eq/kWh is around 18 grams (cradle to gate).
 CdTe has the fastest EPBT of all commercial PV technologies, which varies between 0.3 and 1.2 years.

-Impacts from third generation PV
+Effects from third generation PV

 Third-generation PVs are designed to combine the advantages of both the first and second generation devices and they do not have Shockley-Queisser limit, a theoretical limit for first and second generation PV cells.
 The thickness of a third generation device is less than 1 μm.

 Two new promising thin film technologies are copper zinc tin sulfide (Cu2ZnSnS4 or CZTS), zinc phosphide (Zn3P2) and single-walled carbon nano-tubes (SWCNT).
 These thin films are currently only produced in the lab but may be commercialized in the future.
 The manufacturing of CZTS and (Zn3P2) processes are expected to be similar to those of current thin film technologies of CIGS and CdTe, respectively.
 While the absorber layer of SWCNT PV is expected to be synthesized with CoMoCAT method. by Contrary to established thin films such as CIGS and CdTe, CZTS, Zn3P2, and SWCNT PVs are made from earth abundant, nontoxic materials and have the potential to produce more electricity annually than the current worldwide consumption.
 While CZTS and Zn3P2 offer good promise for these reasons, the specific environmental implications of their commercial production are not yet known.
 Global warming potential of CZTS and Zn3P2 were found 38 and 30 grams CO2-eq/kWh while their corresponding EPBT were found 1.85 and 0.78 years, respectively.
-Overall, CdTe and Zn3P2 have similar environmental impacts but can slightly outperform CIGS and CZTS.
-A study on environmental impacts of SWCNT PVs by Celik et al., including an existing 1% efficient device and a theoretical 28% efficient device, found that, compared to monocrystalline Si, the environmental impacts from 1% SWCNT was ∼18 times higher due mainly to the short lifetime of three years.
+Overall, CdTe and Zn3P2 have similar environmental effects but can slightly outperform CIGS and CZTS.
+A study on environmental impacts of SWCNT PVs by Celik et al., including an existing 1% efficient device and a theoretical 28% efficient device, found that, compared to monocrystalline Si, the environmental impacts from 1% SWCNT was ~18 times higher due mainly to the short lifetime of three years.